sampsyo/fdpo/fdpo/prompts/malformed_command.md

 bar = shr[4](foo, 4d1);
 ```

 to run the above program with the input value 2.
-Remember to surround the
-command in ```triple backticks```.

-Try entering a new command.
+Enter a new command: